AlaFalaki/JPpayment/README.md

 Bug fixes
 =========

--fixes woocommerce 2.4.4 API bug
+- fixes woocommerce 2.4.4 API bug
--it will display succesfull buy message.
+- it will display succesfull buy message.
--you can now choose wich page will be showing your message.
+- you can now choose wich page will be showing your message.

 Official Page
 =========